Using WSL in Windows

 wsl --update

-• Check the WSL available distributions list with the Powershell command prompt, as below:
+Check the available WSL distributions using the Powershell command prompt:

 wsl -l -o